I like to design and work on creative solutions

 Summer Rayne Oakes was reclaiming mine sites, researching sewage sludge, and restoring forestlands when she was struck with the idea that style—and how we live our life—would be a far more effective means to connect people to the natural world.
 Graduating Cornell University cum laude with degrees in Environmental Science and Entomology, Oakes began to bridge her interest in ecological systems to industries that affect our everyday life—from what we wear to what we eat.

 This journey has led her to over a decade of experience infusing sustainable-thinking and practices into the heart of the fashion, beauty and food industries.
-Most recently Oakes has been focused on sustainable food systems and our connection to what we eat.
+Most recently Oakes has been focused on sustainable food, agricultural, and horticultural systems and our connection to what we grow and what we eat.
 She has worked closely on the launch of numerous companies including Good Eggs, a farmers market meets online grocer and Foodstand, a food-savvy community app that helps people eat better.
 In 2014, she founded SUGARDETOX.ME to help people come to terms with their sugar tooth.
 She has released her first cookbook and guide based on the website in March 2017 with Sterling Publishing.
 And in the same month, she launched the blog and YouTube Channel, Homestead Brooklyn, to help people become more attuned to nature in the city through the simple things: a potted plant, a farmers market apple, or even a walk through the botanical gardens.
+She currently is working on both a book available for pre-order called How to Make a Plant Love You: Cultivating Your Personal Green Space and an online Houseplant Masterclass.